gbv/paia/paia.md

 X-PAIA-Version
   : The version of PAIA specification which the server was checked against.

+Access-Control-Allow-Headers
+  : In response to a HTTP OPTIONS request this header MUST included the
+    values `Content-Type`, `Authorization`, and `Accept-Language`

 ## HTTP message body

 All POST and PATCH requests MUST include a HTTP message body.